kqian23/HR-Analytics-Predicting-Job-Change/Kun_HR_Analytics.md

 More than 3000 people have over 20 years of experience; Only a tiny amount of people have less than 1 year of experience.
-This is consistent with our previous finding that the majority of people are industry professional looking for career switch or career advancement\
+This is consistent with our previous finding that the majority of people are industry professional looking for career switch or career advancement<br/>

 ``` r